John Ruskin was an influential nineteenth century art critic

 Kings College, London.
 Christ Church College, Oxford where he became friends with Lewis Carroll

 1836: Ruskin lives in Oxford with his mother.

-1837: Publishes articles in Loudon’s Architectural magazine called “The Poetry of Architecture”.
+1837: He publishes articles in Loudon’s Architectural magazine called “The Poetry of Architecture”.

-1839: Meets William Wordsworth for the first time.
+1839: He meets William Wordsworth for the first time.
 Wins the Newdigate Prize for poetry with the poem “Salsette and Elephanta”.
 He published his “Remarks on the present state of meteorological science” in the Transactions of the Meteorological Society.

 1840: Ruskin meets Joseph Turner the painter.
 Becomes very ill with what is thought to be consumption.
 Goes on a foreign tour with his parents in the Autumn.

 1841: Ruskin writes “The King of the Golden River” for Euphemia Chalmers Gray whom, he is later to marry.
 Anonymously publishes the first volume of “Modern Painters” under the pen name of a “An Oxford Graduate”.